antofic/GraphCodable/Docs/UserGuide.md

 GTypesRepository.initialize()
 ```
-When called with no arguments, GraphCodable uses this function to know the name of the swift main module and remove it from the type name (replacing it with an *asterisk*) so that reading a file does not depend on this name.
+When called with no arguments, GraphCodable uses this function to know the name of the swift main module and remove it from the type name (replacing it with an *asterisk*) so that decoding a file does not depend on this name.
 ```swift

 public final class GTypesRepository {